History of the Miami Dolphins: The late 1960s: Origins

 The first professional American football team to be based in Miami and the state of Florida was the Miami Seahawks.
 The Seahawks entered the All-America Football Conference (AAFC) during its inaugural 1946 season, as the first major league-level sports franchise ever in Miami.
 However, the team lasted only one year before being confiscated by the league.

 Miami had been a target for the American Football League from its earliest stages.
-Ralph Wilson, one of the league's founding owners, had hoped to establish his franchise in Miami when he acquired his stake in 1959, but he was unable to locate a suitable stadium to host professional football games.
-The only stadium large enough was the Orange Bowl and at the time, only college teams were permitted to play there.
-This led Wilson to abandon his plans and instead establish the Buffalo Bills in Buffalo, New York.
+Ralph Wilson, one of the league's founding owners, had hoped to establish his franchise in Miami when he acquired his stake in 1959, but he was unable to secure a lease to a suitable stadium to host professional football games.
+As was the case in 1946, the only stadium large enough was the Orange Bowl (called Burdine Stadium during the Seahawks' brief tenancy there) but municipal officials were unwilling to risk a repeat of the AAFC fiasco and told Wilson only college teams would be permitted to play there.
+This led Wilson to abandon Miami and instead establish the Buffalo Bills in Buffalo, New York.
 The fledgling AFL maintained its interest in Miami however, and in 1962 staged a preseason exhibition game between the Houston Oilers and the Dallas Texans.
-Three years later, the AFL awarded an expansion team to lawyer Joe Robbie and actor Danny Thomas.
+By 1965, the AFL was clearly a much more sustainable venture than the previous AAFC and as such local government resistance to a professional team playing at the Orange Bowl had subsided.
+The AFL awarded an expansion team to lawyer Joe Robbie and actor Danny Thomas.
 They agreed to pay the AFL $7.5 million for their franchise, an astonishing three hundred times the $25,000 the eight original AFL owners had paid for the league's charter franchises.